TimTeaFan/tt_website/content/post/2023-ordering-rows/index.md

 Ordering in base R boils down to subsetting a `data.frame` by itself in a different order.
 We create this new order either by applying [`order()`](https://rdrr.io/r/base/order.html) directly to one or several variables or expressions, or by wrapping it in a [`do.call()`](https://rdrr.io/r/base/do.call.html) together with a list of arguments.

-While the former can be considered an easy, straightforward operation, the later requires quite some knowledge about constructing calls with [`do.call()`](https://rdrr.io/r/base/do.call.html) and the possible pitfalls we might encounter (think of: [`unname()`](https://rdrr.io/r/base/unname.html)).
+While the former can be considered an easy, straightforward operation, the later requires quite some knowledge about constructing calls with [`do.call()`](https://rdrr.io/r/base/do.call.html) and the possible pitfalls we might encounter - think of: [`unname()`](https://rdrr.io/r/base/unname.html).
 Nevertheless, once useRs have understood the advanced concept of [`do.call()`](https://rdrr.io/r/base/do.call.html) and how to use it, more advanced ordering operations can be tackled easily well.

 ## 'data․table'

 When it comes to orderings rows 'data.table' is not much different than base R. Most of the ordering operations introduced above can be applied almost identically on a `data.table`.
-While the syntax resembles base R, 'data.table' is using its own implementation of [`order()`](https://rdrr.io/r/base/order.html) under the hood (`data.table:::forder()`), which is optimized and much faster compared to base R.
+While the syntax resembles base R, 'data.table' is using its own implementation of [`order()`](https://rdrr.io/r/base/order.html) under the hood, `data.table:::forder()`, which is optimized and much faster compared to base R.

-In this section we will first look at how to use [`data.table::order()`](https://Rdatatable.gitlab.io/data.table/reference/setorder.html) on the seven examples from above.
+In this section we will first look at how to use [`order()`](https://rdrr.io/r/base/order.html) on the seven examples from above.
 The aim is to stay close to base R, but account for 'data.table's syntax specific features.

-Apart from [`order()`](https://rdrr.io/r/base/order.html) 'data.table' comes with its two own ordering functions, [`setorder()`](https://Rdatatable.gitlab.io/data.table/reference/setorder.html) and [`setorderv()`](https://Rdatatable.gitlab.io/data.table/reference/setorder.html), which modify a data.table object by reference (that is without making a copy).
-This makes them more memory efficient compared to the already optimized implementation of [`data.table::forder()`](https://Rdatatable.gitlab.io/data.table/reference/setorder.html).
+Apart from [`order()`](https://rdrr.io/r/base/order.html), 'data.table' comes with its two own ordering functions, [`setorder()`](https://Rdatatable.gitlab.io/data.table/reference/setorder.html) and [`setorderv()`](https://Rdatatable.gitlab.io/data.table/reference/setorder.html), which modify a data.table object by reference - that is without making a copy.
+This makes them more memory efficient compared to the already optimized implementation of `data.table:::forder()`.

-The following code chucnks use a `data.table` version of our data:
+The following code chucks use a `data.table` version of our data:

 <div class="highlight">